Prince Heinrich of Bavaria (1922–1958)

 Prince Heinrich of Bavaria (Heinrich Franz Wilhelm Prinz von Bayern) (28 March 1922 – 14 February 1958) was a member of the Bavarian royal House of Wittelsbach.

+Early life

-Prince Heinrich was born at Schloss Hohenburg in Bavaria and was the eldest child and only son (followed by daughters) from the marriage of Crown Prince Rupprecht of Bavaria and his second wife, Princess Antonia of Luxembourg.
+Heinrich was born at Schloss Hohenburg in Bavaria.
+He was the eldest child and only son of Rupprecht, Crown Prince of Bavaria and his second wife, Princess Antonia of Luxembourg, and had several younger sisters.

+Marriage and later life

-On 31 July 1951, Prince Heinrich married Anne Marie de Lustrac (27 September 1927 in Neuilly-sur-Seine – 16 August 1999 in Milan), daughter of Baron Jean de Lustrac, French Army officer and decorated World War I veteran, and his American wife, Helen Reid, daughter of Fergus Reid of Norfolk, Virginia.
-The ceremony took place in Saint-Jean-de-Luz on the Basque coast in France.
-The couple did not have any children together.
+On 31 July 1951 Prince Heinrich married Anne Marie de Lustrac (27 September 1927 – 16 August 1999).
+The wedding took place in Saint-Jean-de-Luz, France.
+The couple had no children.

-The prince was a Knight of the Order of Saint Hubert.
-He died in a car accident in San Carlos de Bariloche, Argentina, in the Andes, on 14 February 1958.
+Prince Heinrich was a Knight of the Order of Saint Hubert.
+He died in a car accident in San Carlos de Bariloche, Argentina, in the Andes on 14 February 1958.
 He is buried at the Andechs Abbey church in Bavaria.
-Prince Heinrich's widow, Anne Marie de Lustrac, died also in a car crash in Milan, Italy, on 16 August 1999.
+His widow, Anne Marie de Lustrac, later died in a car crash in Milan, Italy, on 16 August 1999.